Hikari1026/PenguinNav/README.md

 - XInput implementation (DirectInput works fine though)
 - Setting up real data and elements (only dummy data was tested)
 - Finish UI Elements and add behaviour with joypad implementation

+Also the directories are kind of a mess